arrow-udf/arrow-udf/arrow-udf-js/README.md

 runtime.enable_fetch();
 ```

-To enable async functions, you need to set the `is_async` flag to `true` when adding the function.
+To enable async functions, you need to set `async_mode()` when adding the function.
 Then you can use the async `fetch()` function in your JavaScript code.

 ```rust,ignore
 runtime